krishnakanthpps/PerfDashboard/README.md

 4. In production mode, each component is usually installed to a separate machine.
    So a different download installation script is used for each machine.
-   But for experimentation on a Macbook:
+   But for experimentation on a Macbook, all are installed.

+5. Decide on the folder where the components are expanded to.
+   It's better if components are referenced in a folder without a version code.

    ```
 mkdir /usr/local/logstash